Skip to Content

 Okta details (1)

-Why the Assertion Consumer Service Index matters
+Why the Assertion Consumer Service Index is needed and its role

 Key use cases

-• Support multiple protocol bindings:
+• Support for various protocol bindings:

-• Multi-tenant architecture:
+• Support for multi-tenant architecture:

 • Dynamic or special ACS URL handling: